turboapps/docs/getting_started/what_is_turbo/getting_started.md

 Turbo is also available as an on-premises enterprise server.
 Please see **[Turbo Server](/server)** for more information or to request an evaluation license.

+**Does Turbo support file associations and shell extensions?

+Yes.
+Turbo images and containers with shell extensions or file associations can be installed onto the host operation system.
+Use the `installi` or `install` command with the `--register-extensions` flag.